FreeRCT/FreeRCT/doc/data_format.rst

 Known types of ground:

 - Empty  (0), do not use in the RCD file.
-- Grass  (16-19,) Green grass ground, with increasing length grass on it.
+- Grass  (16-19), green grass ground, with increasing length grass on it.
+- Semi-transparent grass (20), for underground view.
 - Sand   (32), desert 'ground'.
 - Cursor (48), cursor test tiles.
 Internal use.
 Defines what part of a tile is selected.
 Colour 181 means 'north corner', 182 means 'east corner',